HighDefinist/ystring/README.md

 	A=1 B=2.3 C=abbl D=[1;2] %

-Integral types, floating point types, strings, wstrings, and tuple of any of these types are supported as parameters.
+Integral types, floating point types, strings, wstrings, and tuples of any of these types are supported as parameters.

 Instead of ```yprintf()```, you can also use ```ystr()``` which has the same syntax, but returns the formatted string instead of printing it.